baddestguy/ShelfWise/README.md

 - Circulation: check books out to users and check them back in.
 - User management: list users and create users as an Admin.
 - Role-based demo authentication using `X-User-Role`.
-- React dashboard for search, inventory, circulation, user selection, and role switching.
+- TypeScript React dashboard for search, inventory, circulation, user selection, and role switching.
 - In-memory cache for book inventory and search responses, invalidated after mutations.
 - AI Librarian semantic search using OpenAI embeddings when `OPENAI_API_KEY` is configured, with a local fallback when it is not.
 - Docker Compose setup for the API, web app, and PostgreSQL database.